 Red Oxide (otherwise known as red lead) was effective in the old days, and was famously used on the Forth railway bridge.
 The active ingredient was lead tetroxide which along with other lead paints could cause lead poisoning, and it has been withdrawn from use.

 Red lead paints produced since the 1990s don't actually contain any lead.
 The red colour is just a pigment added by the marketing people to take advantage of public memory of real red lead primers.

 Primers that stick very well to bare metal tend to contain zinc phosphate these days.
 The zinc in the zinc-phosphate primers don't offer any galvanising protection - it's just there to bond to the metal which it does very effectively.
 Boat builders (and they are the ones to ask about rust prevention) tend to use it as a primer for the superstructure, but not for underwater.

 Galvanising (Zinc Rich) Primers

-The mechanical properties of high zinc paint are poor, but it's anti-corrosion
+The mechanical properties of high zinc paint are poor, but it's anti-corrosion properties are very good.

 Rust Neutralising Primers

 Generally rust neutralising treatments for automotive work will contain phosphoric acid which reacts with exposed rust to create black iron phosphate which helps neutralise and seal in the top layer of rust.
 A good wire brush will help ensure the top layer is also the bottom layer, though a preparation such as sandblasting would get rid of the surface rust altogether and allow you to use one of the more effective primers.

 Replacement panel coatings

 Most replacement body panels are supplied coated in a good quality etching primer.
 There should be no need to remove this paint before painting.
 On the other hand some replacement panels from less reputable manufacturers have been known to be sprayed with a poor quality paint that will flake off in use.